scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 .. figure:: figs/scaling-mem.pdf

    Strong scaling I/O performance of the RMSD analysis task with the loading-into-memory optimization technique.
-The benchmark used the ``H5MD-default`` data file on Agave, Bridges, and Comet.
-N Processes ranged from 1 core, to 4 full nodes on each HPC, and the number of trajectory blocks was equal to the number of processes involved.
+The benchmark used the ``H5MD-default`` data file on Agave, Bridges, and Comet. |NProcesses| ranged from 1 core, to 4 full nodes on each HPC, and the number of trajectory blocks was equal to the number of processes involved.
    :label:`fig:scaling-mem`